 Directions:

-- Drizzle soy sauce and sprinkle sesame seeds on top.
+- Drizzle soy sauce and sprinkle sesame seeds.

-Advice: Add raw fish or cooked shrimp for an authentic sushi experience.
+Tip: Add raw fish or shrimp for a more real sushi feel.

 3.3 One-Pot Rice Meals